 Underway data processing

-Underway instruments take continuous measurements of sea surface data (e.g. salinity, temperature, attenuance, chlorophyll and nutrients), meteorology, navigation and bathymetry.
-They usually measure a continuously pumped surface sea water supply available on most research vessels.
+Underway instruments take continuous measurements of sea surface data (e.g. salinity, temperature, transmissivity and fluorescence), meteorology (wind speed and direction; air temperature, humidity and pressure; irradiance), navigation (latitude, longitude, speed, course and heading)) and bathymetry.
+Sea surface data are usually obtained from a continuously-pumped surface seawater supply available on most reserach vessels.

 - Navigation from the ship

 - Data from the thermosalinograph

 - Data from other instruments attached to the pumped water supply (e.g. fluorometer and transmissometer)